 Going back to work

-You need to balance two questions: what feels best for you and for your child and what can you afford?
+When considering your childcare options you need to balance two questions: what feels best for you and for your child and what can you afford?

 - You’ll need enough money to afford their salary and an employment contract.
 You will also be responsible for deducting tax and National Insurance.